Sitecore/Sitecore.HabitatHome.Corporate/README.md

 In order to install the latest version of Sitecore that works with the Habitat Home Corporate site, **[you need to  head over to the Sitecore.HabitatHome.Utilities repo](https://github.com/Sitecore/Sitecore.HabitatHome.Utilities)** and follow the instructions there.
 The Sitecore.HabitatHome.Utilities repository is a collection of useful utilities and script examples to help in the context of the Habitat Home Demos, of which one is this Habitat Home Corporate site.

+**Note:** You should skip the `.\install-modules` step in the Utilities repo.
+Habitat Home Corporate does not require the Sitecore Powershell Extensions or Sitecore Experience Accelerator modules.

 - ***URL Rewrite module***

 As part of the Habitat Corporate installation, a IIS URL rewrite rule is added to the web.config file in order to enforce HTTPS requests on the website.
 Please ensure you have this module installed or you will receive a 500.19 error after deployment (https://www.iis.net/downloads/microsoft/url-rewrite).